Bill Evans: Work with Miles Davis, Everybody Digs Bill Evans, and Kind of Blue

-In February 1958, at Miles Davis's urging, Russell drove Evans over to the Colony Club in Brooklyn, to play with Davis' sextet.
-At this time, John Coltrane, Cannonball Adderley, Paul Chambers and Philly Joe Jones were the other members of Davis' group.
-Red Garland had recently been fired and Evans knew it was an audition for the group's pianist.
-By the end of the night, Davis told Evans that he would be playing their next engagement in Philadelphia.
-While the band used to play a mixture of jazz standards and bebop originals, by that time Davis had begun his venture in modal jazz, having just released his album Milestones.
+In February 1958, at Miles Davis's urging, Russell drove Evans to the Colony Club in Brooklyn to play with Davis's sextet.
+At this time, John Coltrane, Cannonball Adderley, Paul Chambers, and Philly Joe Jones were the other members of Davis's group.
+Red Garland had recently been fired, and Evans knew he was not merely filling in for one night but auditioning to become the group's regular pianist.
+By the end of the night, Davis told Evans that he would play their next engagement in Philadelphia.
+The band had been known for playing a mixture of jazz standards and bebop originals, but by the time Evans arrived, Davis had begun his venture into modal jazz, having just released his album Milestones.

-Evans formally joined the Miles Davis group in April 1958.
+Evans formally joined Davis's group in April 1958.
 The band appeared in radio broadcasts on Saturday nights and, on May 3, the new formation made its first broadcast from Café Bohemia (its usual locale).
-The live radio appearance that was broadcast on May 17, 1958, and was released on the album titled Makin' Wax, is known as the earliest documented evidence of Bill Evans and Miles Davis collaboration.
+The live radio appearance broadcast on May 17, 1958, and also released on the album titled Makin' Wax, is the earliest documented evidence of collaboration between Evans and Davis.
 By mid-May, Jimmy Cobb replaced Philly Joe Jones, with whom Evans had developed a close friendship.
 On May 26, Evans made his first studio recordings with Davis, which were first issued as part of Jazz Track, and later reissued on 1958 Miles.

-A performance of the Ballets Africains from Guinea in 1958 sparked Davis' interest in modal music.
+A performance of the Ballets Africains from Guinea in 1958 sparked Davis's interest in modal music.
 This music stayed for long periods of time on a single chord, weaving in and out of consonance and dissonance.
 Another influence was George Russell's treatise.
-Both influences coalesced in Davis' conception of modal jazz offering an alternative to chord changes and major/minor key relationships, relying instead on a series of modal scales.
+Both influences coalesced in Davis's conception of modal jazz offering an alternative to chord changes and major/minor key relationships, relying instead on a series of modal scales.
 He realized that Evans, who had worked with Russell, could follow him into modal music.
-At the same time, Evans introduced Davis to twentieth-century classical composers such as Sergei Rachmaninoff, Maurice Ravel, and Aram Khachaturian.
+At the same time, Evans introduced Davis to 20th-century classical composers such as Sergei Rachmaninoff, Maurice Ravel, and Aram Khachaturian.

-The band's mostly black followers did not react favourably to the replacement of Garland with a white musician.
-Davis used to tease him and Evans's sensitivity perhaps let it get to him.
-However, the band began to find a new, smoother groove, as Adderley recalled: "When he started to use Bill, Miles changed his style from very hard to a softer approach."
+The band's mostly black followers did not react favorably to the replacement of Garland with a white musician.
+Davis used to tease him, and Evans's sensitivity perhaps let it get to him.
+But the band began to find a new, smoother groove, as Adderley recalled: "When he started to use Bill, Miles changed his style from very hard to a softer approach."